 For some of the barriers to better recycling and packaging innovation there are no easy fixes and sustainable solutions depend on many elements working together.

 We believe that partnerships and collaboration across the full value chain – from the supplier and manufacturer, through to the shopper and waste management companies – is needed to tackle the biggest challenges we face to creating a waste-free world.

-That’s why we are a founding member of the which has a vision for an economy where plastics never become waste.
+That’s why we are a founding member of the UK Plastics Pact which has a vision for an economy where plastics never become waste.
 It brings together the entire plastics packaging value chain behind this vision – governments, businesses, local authorities, NGOs and consumers – and commits to a set of world-leading targets.
 These include eliminating problematic or unnecessary single-use packaging through redesign, innovation or alternative (reuse) delivery models.